π Space π Science and technology

 Satellites, black holes, exoplanets: when science extends beyond our planet

-Plasma: a future fuel for satellites
+Plasma : a future fuel for satellites

-Pascal Chabert, CNRS Research Director at the Plasma Physics Laboratory (LPP*) and Lecturer at École Polytechnique (IP Paris)
+with Pascal Chabert, CNRS Research Director at the Plasma Physics Laboratory (LPP*) and Lecturer at École Polytechnique (IP Paris)

 On December 6th, 2022 |